 The effects of childhood maltreatment on brain structure, function and connectivity.
 Martin H Teicher et al.

 The traumatized parts are not experienced as ‘parts of me’ but as symptoms. . .

 Psychological Aids for Working with Psychological Trauma.
 Janina Fisher.

 Yet, this is exactly why there were communication disruptions in our relationship.

 It is exactly why sharing information was chunked up.
 It is why ‘information bombs’ dropped’ and why it seemed our plans had to abruptly change.

-Today, my husband is working on this with a therapist who knows how to work with dissociation.
-While the recovery journey is challenging for both of us, the knowledge of what is happening is a relief.
+It is often necessary to work with a therapist who knows how to work with dissociation, specifically structural dissociation.
+While the recovery journey is challenging, the knowledge of what is happening is often a relief.

 Sadly, it’s very hard to locate help for people with dissociation as it remains misunderstood, under-resourced, and not taught in most graduate-level therapy programs.
 I don’t want anyone to go through what we did.

 I write this post to help you consider if this is an issue for your loved one or you and to offer you a possible explanation.
 Perhaps you can share it with someone to better explain your struggles and maybe, just maybe, we can begin to see change.

 If you would like to understand dissociation and dissociative disorders a little better, I have put together a list of ten recommended posts/videos.